Fuel cell vehicle: Cost

+As of September 2023, hydrogen cost $36 per kilogram at public charging stations in California, 14 times as much per mile for a Mirai as compared with a Tesla Model 3.
+The average price in Germany in 2023 is 12.5 euro per kg.

 Environmental impact

 The environmental impact of fuel cell vehicles depends on the primary energy with which the hydrogen was produced.
 Fuel cell vehicles are only environmentally benign when the hydrogen was produced with renewable energy.
-If this is the case fuel cell cars are cleaner and more efficient than fossil fuel cars.
-However, they are not as efficient as battery electric vehicles which consume much less energy.
-Usually a fuel cell car consumes 2.4 times more energy than a battery electric car, because electrolysis and storage of hydrogen is much less efficient than using electricity to directly load a battery.
+However, as of 2024, more than 95% hydrogen was still produced using steam methane reformation (about 95% is grey hydrogen, most of the rest is blue hydrogen, and only about 1% is green hydrogen).
+Moreover, fuel cell vehicles are not as efficient as battery electric vehicles, which consume much less energy per mile.
+Usually a fuel cell car consumes 2.4 times more energy than a battery electric car; because production and storage of hydrogen is much less efficient than using electricity to directly load a battery.
+In addition, a 2023 study by the Centre for International Climate and Environmental Research (CICERO) estimated that leaked hydrogen has a global warming effect 11.6 times stronger than CO2.

-As of 2009, motor vehicles used most of the petroleum consumed in the U.S. and produced over 60% of the carbon monoxide emissions and about 20% of greenhouse gas emissions in the United States, however production of hydrogen for hydro cracking used in gasoline production chief amongst its industrial uses was responsible for approximately 10% of fleet wide greenhouse gas emissions.
-In contrast, a vehicle fueled with pure hydrogen emits few pollutants, producing mainly water and heat, although the production of the hydrogen would create pollutants unless the hydrogen used in the fuel cell were produced using only renewable energy.
+As of 2009, motor vehicles used most of the petroleum consumed in the U.S. and produced over 60% of the carbon monoxide emissions and about 20% of greenhouse gas emissions in the United States, however production of hydrogen for hydrocracking used in gasoline production, chief amongst its industrial uses, was responsible for approximately 10% of fleet wide greenhouse gas emissions.
+A vehicle fueled with pure hydrogen emits few pollutants at the tailpipe, producing mainly water and heat, along with trace amounts of NOx, SOx, NO2, SO2, CO, hydrocarbons and particulates; the production of the hydrogen generally creates pollutants, except for the small amount that is made using only renewable energy.